antoniomtz/Show_Food_AI/README.md

 ## Overview

 Menu Analyzer is a web application that uses AI to analyze restaurant menu photos.
-Upload an image of a restaurant menu and get a structured list of menu items with AI-generated images of each dish.
+Upload an image of a restaurant menu and get a structured list of menu items with AI-generated images of each dish and its approximate calories.

 ## Demo